 Not long after she discovered the Social Change Ecosystem Map, Sejal made a big change in her life and applied for NYU Silver’s MSW Program in the 16-month pathway.
 In 2019, she had earned her BA in accounting from George Washington University and had gone on to work for a consulting firm.
 As she was working during the pandemic, she realized she was deeply unhappy with her career.
 “I didn’t love consulting and I wanted to really love what I was doing.
 I was really drawn to social work; I read Brené Brown’s work and it completely transformed my perspective.”

 Sejal began our MSW program in January 2021, and right after Orientation began talking to Angie Kim, our former Associate Director of IESL, about possibly starting a Silver-sponsored podcast on hope in the field of social work.
 Said Sejal,“I remember Dr. Jae James spoke at Orientation about social workers being in the business of selling hope.
 That line really stuck out to me.
 I was really excited about the idea of the podcast but with classes and Field, I didn’t have the bandwidth to see that through.
 Still, I kept in touch with Angie.
 Through that connection, I had the opportunity to join the CPD team for the summer and spearhead the ‘Silver Social Change’ series.
-It’s only for a couple more weeks now, but it’s been a great experience.
-I have had incredible support from the whole CPD and IESL team, without which, this wouldn't be happening.
-I am so excited for the series to launch and to join other members of the Silver community in reflecting on our values, roles as leaders, and intentions in engaging in anti-oppressive work.”
+It was a great experience.
+I had incredible support from the whole CPD and IESL team, without which, the series wouldn't have happened.
+I am so excited to have launched the series and to have joined other members of the Silver community in reflecting on our values, roles as leaders, and intentions in engaging in anti-oppressive work.”